ontio/documentation/dev-website-docs/docs-en/dApp-Integration/01-DAppDocking-Wallet-Opens-DApp.md

 ## Overview

 Currently, each mobile wallet App is an important entry point for DApp.
 We provide `cyano-bridge`.
-Once the dApp is installed, it can communicate with any wallet app that integrates `Provider-SDK` to implement chain operations by calling DAPI that is compatible with [CEP-1] standard (https://github.com/ontio-cyano /CEPs/blob/master/CEPS/CEP1.mediawiki) .
+Once the dApp is installed, it can communicate with any wallet app that integrates `Provider-SDK` to implement chain operations by calling DAPI that is compatible with [CEP-1 standard](https://github.com/ontio-cyano/CEPs/blob/master/CEPS/CEP1.mediawiki) .

 ## Interaction Process of opening dApp in the wallet